 When I turned four, I was sent to a boarding school in a hill station in India.
-A little town Coonoor, near Ooty… From kindergarten till I finished high school, it was in that Convent that I studied at.
+A little town Coonoor, near Ooty… From kindergarten till I finished high school, it was in that Convent that I studied.
 Most of what I know and what I am, is from there and those hills.
 I remember the contours of those hills, the four seasons all those eleven years...
 I saw my parents every twice a year, three months in all.
-I remember growing up with a strong resentment for having been forced to study in a boarding school for nearly all of my school life.
+I remember growing up with a strong resentment for having been forced to study in a boarding school for nearly all of my school life; my parents did what they thought was the best for me and our family.
 Over there, I got trained in sports and games besides other things.
 My favourite sport was volley ball and I was a champion at that.
 I was also good at public speaking, although very nervous initially.
 I was forced to learn Bharatnatyam – Indian classical dance.
 Even though I did not like it one bit, I did well, so well that I was awarded the prize for ‘the best outgoing dancer’ when I left school.
 I did a bit of drama, besides what I ‘dramaed’ with life… studied reasonably well since Grade Six, so much so that I kept getting the Best All Rounder (the General Proficiency Prize) every year, except the last year when I got all rebellious and disobedient, but was never the less a winner at anything I put my heart to.

 It didn’t matter what I was going through, I was still good enough to make a difference in the lives of several millions of people.
 And my son Adrian whom I carried all through my second year of MBA and daughter Amy born a year later...
 I’d never have known the power of love, if not for those two precious ones.
 Thank God for the wilderness!!!
 He surely works everything for the good of those who love Him, in spite of our mistakes and wrong choices.

-Would you believe it if I said that I feel like an ace failure in the bigger picture?
-I nearly lost as a daughter, nearly lost as a sister, lost as a wife, lost as a girlfriend, nearly lost as a mother, nearly lost as a friend, lost as a singer-songwriter (for I was never able to make a living out of it nor able to bring much of my work to light), lost as a person that served God, lost as a teacher, lost as an entrepreneur.
+All said and done, I feel like an ace failure in the bigger picture?
+I nearly lost as a daughter, nearly lost as a sister, lost as a wife, lost as a girlfriend, half-lost as a mother, nearly lost as a friend, lost as a singer-songwriter (for I was never able to make a living out of it, nor able to bring much of my work to light), lost as a person that served God, lost as a teacher, lost as an entrepreneur.
 Strangely I don’t feel like a lost soul… and I still believe that all that was lost will be gained some way or the other.

 My wish now remains just this – that I will see the fruit of my hard work as a singer-songwriter and that my children will do something very real about their dreams.
-I hope to still be of service to God for He has remained real, true, constant and faithful and I also believe that He desires that of me.
+I hope to make a difference in the world of education.
+I aspire to still be of service to God for He has remained real, true, constant and faithful despite my failures, and I also believe that He desires that of me.